mzimmer77/CircuitPython/README.md

 ### Description & Code

-Using an LCD screen to count the number of times a button has been pressed.
+Using an LCD screen to count the number of times a button has been pressed. wiring up the LCD right is important and there are [websites](https://docs.arduino.cc/learn/electronics/lcd-displays) to help you.
+Additionally, debouncing the button gets the click # right.

 ```python